 This chapter answers parts from Section B of the 2017 CICM Primary Syllabus, which expects the exam candidate to understand "the fate of drugs in the body, including ... how it is affected by extremes of age, obesity, pregnancy (including foetal) and disease (particularly critical illness)".
 So this is the "(particularly critical illness)" section.
-This topic appears to straddle across the CICM training program, as both Question 13 from the second Primary paper of 2013 and Question 5 from the first Fellowship paper of 2011 asked about it.
+This topic appears to straddle across the CICM training program, as both Question 13 from the second Primary paper of 2013, Question 1 from the first Primary paper of 2022, and Question 5 from the first Fellowship paper of 2011 asked about it.
 In the Required Reading section for the CICM Part II, there is a brief point-form entry about the influence of critical illness on pharmacokinetics, but overall this topic seems to be very Part I material, and the bulk of the discussion is carried out here.

 There is little of use in the official textbook, but fortunately other resources do exist, and are excellent.
 Apart from the free article by Boucher et al (2006), there is also a much better piece by Roberts and Hall (2013).
 If one is unable to get institutional access to it, one needs to develop friends with institutional access.
 It is by far the most detailed review of the topic, and this summary was significantly improved by its structure and content.